 Later on, in Section \ref{CPVmix}, we will see that $a_{\rm fs}^s$ equals the so-called flavour-specific CP asymmetry.
-From Eq.(\ref{pq}) it follows also that, in the absence of CP-violation in mixing, $q/p = -1$.
-In Eq.(\ref{pq}) again all terms of order $|\Gamma_{12}^s|^2/|M_{12}^s|^2 $ can be discarded, many times also the term of order $a_{\rm fs}^s$ is not necessary.
+From Eq.~(\ref{pq}) it follows also that, in the absence of CP violation in mixing, $q/p = -1$.
+In Eq.~(\ref{pq}) again all terms of order $|\Gamma_{12}^s|^2/|M_{12}^s|^2 $ can be discarded, many times also the term of order $a_{\rm fs}^s$ is not necessary.